-The wastewater is mostly generated offshore and includes oil-contaminated water, ballast water, wash water, engine room slop and heavy metal-contaminated wastewater.
+The water is mostly produced from offshore industries and includes, among other things, oil-contaminated water, ballast water, washing water, engine room slop and water contaminated with heavy metals.